Mode of StudyPart time

 The Maths Cafe offers advice and assistance with mathematical skills in a friendly, informal environment.
 You can come to our daily drop-in sessions, develop your mathematics skills at a workshop or use our online resources.

 Course costs and funding

-The course fee is shared between the Government and some employers, meaning no cost to you as the degree apprentice.
-Total tuition fees are £27,000 paid over 4 years.
+The course fee is shared between the Government and your employer (£27,000 paid over 4 years), meaning no cost to you as the degree apprentice.

 Your employer will also need to pay the End Point Assessment (EPA) fee, which is included in the total tuition fees.

 These course-related costs aren’t included in the tuition fees.
 So you’ll need to budget for them when you plan your spending.